*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Visit Putnam in any season, and you’ll be amazed at how beautiful the town is.
 It’s located in the state’s northeastern region, surrounded by scenic nature.
 From the lush greenery in the summer to the colorful fall foliage in the fall, take a trip upstate to visit one of Connecticut’s cutest small towns.

 There are also tons of things to do in town.
-The pretty town is full of art and culture.
+Putnam is full of art and culture.
 You can check out popular venues like the Bradley Playhouse and the Complex Performing and Creative Arts Centre for live shows year-round.

-Just like any other Small Towns in Connecticut, Putnam too has exciting festivals that happen annually.
+Just like many other small towns in Connecticut, Putnam too has exciting festivals that happen annually.
 Head to Main Street for the car cruise or stick around for the light parade during the holidays.

 Cornwall

-The Small Towns in Connecticut cannot get smaller than Cornwall.
-The tiny town has just over one thousand people living there.
+Small towns in Connecticut cannot get smaller than Cornwall; there’s just over one thousand people living there.
 It’s a friendly little place with a rural community and the cherished covered bridge landmark.
-What can be cuter than that?
+What can be cuter than Connecticut covered bridges?

 Cornwall is a former farming town that had a brief moment of manufacturing.
 Now, it reverted to its roots and remains a quaint little town that’s self-sustainable.
 It has three main districts, each with its own characteristics.
 The favorite areas are the West Cornwall commercial district and Cornwall Village.

 The most popular attraction in town is the Cornwall Bridge.
-This cute bridge is also one of the last remaining covered bridges in the state.
+This cute bridge is also one of the last remaining covered bridges in CT.
 It was built in the mid-1700s and is still used today.
 However, most people check it out for photos against the landscape backdrop.

 During your visit, you’ll have fun recreational activities available on the Housatonic River.
 It’s popular for kayaking, canoeing, fishing, and camping.
 The locals are always hanging out, especially during the warmer seasons.